kelcho-spense/Image-resizer/README.md

 Squish is built with modern web technologies:

 * React + TypeScript for the UI
-* Vite for blazing fast development
+* Using Tanstack router and its libs for blazing fast development
 * WebAssembly for native-speed image processing
 * Tailwind CSS for styling
 * jSquash for image codec implementations

 ## 🚀 Getting Started

 ## Usage